ansible-network/network-engine/docs/directives/parser_directives.md

 ## Directives

-The directives perform actions on the contents using regular expressions to extract various values.
+The directives perform actions on the content using regular expressions to extract various values.
 Each directive provides some additional arguments that can be used to perform its operation.